Bricktech2000/Website/website/public/TPU-Phone-Stand/index.md

 ## How to get one

 If you wish to print one for yourself, here are the [STL files](./Phone%20Holder%202%20v2.stl).
-It is ment to be printed in a rather stiff TPU filament in order to be both flexible and rigid.
+It is meant to be printed in a rather stiff TPU filament in order to be both flexible and rigid.
 I also used `60%` infill in order to get an even stiffer print than with the default `20%` infill percentage.
 Don't even attempt to print it in _PLA_ as it is simply not going to work.